SkyLens by YantraAI

 Full unclassified video set from the first U.S. public release.

-162 files were released under the Presidential Unsealing and Reporting System for UAP Encounters.
-The 27 videos below, hosted on DVIDS, are the complete unclassified video set.
+294 files have been released across three batches under the Presidential Unsealing and Reporting System for UAP Encounters — 162 in Release 01 (May 8, 2026), 64 in Release 02 (May 22, 2026), and 72 in Release 03 (June 12, 2026).
+The 27 Release 01 videos below, hosted on DVIDS, are the complete unclassified video set from the first batch.
 Every case is officially unresolved.
 Sensors include infrared, electro-optical, SWIR, and full-motion video.
 Incidents span 2013 to 2026 across the Middle East, Africa, Europe, Indo-Pacific, and the United States.

 Open PURSUE portal